 Step 4: Skipping Additional Community Setup Sub-Stages

-After the first Community Setup sub-stage is configured by the translation team, the same flags and questions created there will be copied into the next Community Setup sub-stages.
+After the first Community Setup sub-stage is configured by the translation team, the flags and questions created there will be copied into the next Community Setup sub-stages.
 But please note the one exception explained above in Step 3c.

 To skip the next Community Setup sub-stage the translation team will enter that sub-stage and immediately tap/click the proceed/next button to skip it.